rsyncOSX/RsyncOSX_archived/RsyncOSX.md

 **RsyncOSX** is released for **macOS Big Sur** and later due to requirements of some features in Combine.
 See [the Combine part](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX.md#Combine) in the readme for RsyncOSX.

+The work on **version 6.6.8** is commenced.
+The major part in this release are internal changes regarding reading logrecords into memory, cleanup in code and so on.
+There might be several hundred or thousend of logrecords and in the new version logrecords are not loaded until needed.
+There are also some minor cleanups in the UI.

+This version will probably be released sometime in December 2021.
+Changes in code will be committed to the GitHub branch.
+Version 6.6.8 is work in progress.
+Bugs might occur and dont compile and use version 6.6.8 before it is released.

 Content:

 - [Install by Homebrew](#install-by-homebrew)